Product Marketing Manager

 the work

-01 Start with customer reality
+Start with customer reality

-02 Translate complexity into shared understanding
+Translate complexity into shared understanding

-My work typically centres on identifying where adoption slows.
-Whether through unclear positioning, fragmented communication or organisational misalignment, and helping teams establish clarity, alignment and momentum.
+My work typically centres on identifying where adoption slows, whether through unclear positioning, fragmented communication or organisational misalignment, and helping teams establish clarity, alignment and momentum.

 Across fintech and decentralised infrastructure, the pattern has been consistent: technical quality is rarely the bottleneck.
 Understanding is.
+That is the gap I work in.

 Let's talk.